Kenneth M. Stampp: Criticism of the Dunning School

-His next study, The Era of Reconstruction, also revised a scholarly stronghold, that of the story put forth by William A. Dunning (1857–1922) and his school of followers.
-In this rendering, the South emerges mercilessly beaten, "prostrate in defeat, before a ruthless, vindictive conqueror, who plundered its land and...turned its society upside down...."
+His next study, The Era of Reconstruction, 1865-1877, also revised a scholarly stronghold – that put forth by William A. Dunning (1857–1922) and his school of followers.
+In this rendering, the South emerges mercilessly beaten, "prostrate in defeat, before a ruthless, vindictive conqueror, who plundered its land and ... turned its society upside down...."
 The North's greatest sin, according to Dunning, consisted of relinquishing control of the Southern governments to "ignorant, half-civilized former slaves."